 South Korea Winter Trip.
 Day 6: DMZ

-My friends made fun of me when I told them that we visited DMZ.
-Yup... the buffer zone bordering North and South Korea, hence the demilitarized zone stands for.
-As if I was there with camouflage or some sort of things.. :P
+My friends made fun of me when I told them that we visited the DMZ.
+Yup... the buffer zone bordering North and South Korea, hence the demilitarized zone, stands for.
+As if I was there with camouflage or some sort of thing... :P

-It is not a shooting ground, neither to display one's military power to the other.
+It is not a shooting ground, nor is it to display one's military power to the other.
 Ironically, it is a place set up to foster peace between both sides and avoid military confrontation.

-The Seoul City Tour personnel met us at the hotel lobby before proceed to Imjingak Park, located at 50 km northwest of Seoul.
-It was built for 5 million people who lost home during World War II.
-But now turns into tourist place filled with restaurants and a small amusement park.
+The Seoul City Tour personnel met us at the hotel lobby before proceeding to Imjingak Park, located 50 km northwest of Seoul.
+It was built for 5 million people who lost their homes during World War II.
+But now it turns into a tourist place filled with restaurants and a small amusement park.

-We walked through history as we crossing the Bridge of Freedom (picture to the right), erected in 1953 and used to liberate 12,773 prisoners.
+We walked through history as we crossed the Bridge of Freedom (picture to the right), erected in 1953 and used to liberate 12,773 prisoners.

 Then, we headed to the Dorasan station, which used to connect North Korea and South Korea.
-We had the chances to view the North Korea territory from the Dorasan Observatory through the provided static binoculars.
+We had the chance to view the North Korean territory from the Dorasan Observatory through the provided static binoculars.

 The Imjingak Park